heptarch/heptarch.github.io/lab/bell.md

 don't have to (*separation*), and finally, knows how to work the channel between the abstrusities of research and the real-world use case (*coupling*).
-Maybe the coupler and the convener could be different people, if the project gets large enough, but will probably both be whoever kickstarted the thing at first.
+Maybe the coupler and the convener could be different people, if the project gets large enough, but at first will probably both be whoever kickstarted the thing.

 All this may seem quixotic, but it's analogous to a very common
 phenomenon: open-source software.
 Coders around the world come